SonyLIV

-Sony LIV is an Indian subscription video-on-demand over-the-top streaming service owned by Culver Max Entertainment.
+Sony LIV is an Indian subscription video on-demand over-the-top streaming television service owned by Sony Pictures Networks.
 Sony LIV was introduced in 2013 as the first OTT service in India.
 As a streaming service, it provides live sports, original titles, other content titles from its own networks and content titles in India licensed from third-parties such as JioHotstar, Netflix among others.
 The Sony LIV content library includes films, TV shows and series, and sports.

 History

 Sony LIV was launched on 23 January 2013.

 LIV Sports

 LIV Sports was launched on 1 June 2014 by Culver Max Entertainment (as a new sports streaming service exclusively for sports properties).
 LIV Sports was the official mobile and internet broadcaster for the 2014 FIFA World Cup starting 12 June 2014.
 LIV Sports aired both live and video-on-demand match content with statistics and analysis.